cs3157-borowski/recitations/recitation_1/git.md

 3. **Tracked, modified, but unstaged**: this is a file that is under Git revision, you have made changes but have not staged these changes.
 4. **Tracked, modified, and staged**: this is a file under Git revision, you made changes, and staged these changes.

+## Piecing this All together
+It is important to know the difference between status of files that are in our **working directory** vs. the **staging area**

-## HEAD, Staging Area, and Working Directory Flow
+### HEAD, Staging Area, and Working Directory Flow
-A fresh clone is ready to be worked on.
-Your
+Your fresh clone is ready to be worked on.
+Referring back to git repository structure, let's look at that one more time.

 1. The **HEAD** refers to the most recent revision, which is the last commit (the skeleton code if you just cloned).
 Git uses the HEAD as a reference for changes made to your local repository files.
 2. As you code and make changes to the files, they are saved in the **working directory**.
 At this point, the HEAD (last commit) and the working directory differ.